uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/_check_your_qualifications.md

-To start postgraduate initial teacher training, you'll need to have a degree, or equivalent qualification.
+To start postgraduate initial teacher training, you'll need to have a degree or equivalent qualification.

 [Find out what to do if you do not have a degree](/guidance/become-a-teacher-in-england#if-you-do-not-have-a-degree).